How the UK mortgage market has changed due to Coronavirus

 The impact of Coronavirus on mortgage deposits

-The biggest change is that now the typical minimum deposit requirement for a mortgage is 15%, compared to 5% before COVID-19 (this is based on the purchase price or Home Report valuation of the property, whichever is the lower figure).
+One of the biggest changes to mortgages as a result of the COVID-19 pandemic, is that for much of 2020 mortgage lenders raised minimum deposit levels to 15%, compared to 5% before COVID-19 (this is based on the purchase price or Home Report valuation of the property, whichever is the lower figure).

 How being on furlough affects your mortgage application

 Another key change is that many lenders are asking if clients have been affected by furlough.
 Lenders will generally only use your full income if you have returned to work or can evidence a return to work in the near future.